Rustic brick buildings along a downtown street in Jonesborough, Tennessee. Editorial credit: Dee Browning / Shutterstock.com

 A home in the town of Maryville, Tennessee.

-Nestled at the foothills of the Great Smoky Mountains, Maryville offers a charming small college-town vibe and acts as a hub for culture, history, and recreation.
-Of course, Maryville is not a college town without Maryville College, a small 4-year liberal arts college with an enrollment of about 1,100 undergraduates.
-The college campus adds to the town’s historic appeal with its beautiful buildings and lush green spaces.
-The school’s academic culture has helped shape the downtown area, making it a perfect home to a variety of local businesses, including eateries like Bluetick Tavern and Southern Grace Coffee Company.
+Situated at the beautiful foothills of the Great Smoky Mountains, Maryville radiates a charming small college-town atmosphere and serves as a lively hub for culture, history, and fun activities.
+Of course, this charming town is home to Maryville College, a cozy 4-year liberal arts college with around 1,100 undergraduates.
+The college adds to the town’s historic charm with its stunning buildings and vibrant green spaces.
+Its warm academic community has helped shape the lively downtown area, making it a welcoming spot for a variety of local businesses, including delightful spots like Bluetick Tavern and Southern Grace Coffee Company.

 Don’t miss the Blount County Courthouse, an impressive Greek Revival building constructed in 1907, one of the most striking historical landmarks in the area.
 For outdoor enthusiasts, Maryville’s proximity to the Great Smoky Mountains National Park offers an endless variety of ways to enjoy oneself in nature.